Tel.: +49 (0)3733 145 351

 Fax: +49 (0)3733 145 360

-The Frohnauer Hammer consists of the iron forge and flood ditch, a small workshop building, and the manor house.
-The hammer mill was previously a grain mill, with origins most likely dating back to the earliest history of Frohnau village.
-The mill fell into disrepair at the end of the 16th century.
-Following a complete conversion in 1621, it became a hammer mill where various metals were forged – first silver, then copper, and finally iron.
-In 1692, the hammer mill burned down and was rebuilt shortly afterwards.
-The hammer mill went out of operation in 1904.
-The hammer mill association established in 1907 acquired the plant one year later, and it was operated as a museum from as early as 1909.
-The water-powered hammer mill is a quarry-stone building with shingle-covered hipped roof and an L-shaped floor plan.
-It is powered by water from the Sehma river, directed into a separate watercourse by a weir approximately 300 metres upriver from the forge.
+The Frohnauer Hammer Mill includes an iron forge and flood ditch, a small workshop building, and the manor house.
+The hammer mill was previously a grain mill, whose origins most likely date back to the earliest history of Frohnau village.
+Following wholesale conversion in 1621, it became a hammer mill where various metals were forged – first silver, then copper, and finally iron.
+In 1692, the hammer mill burned down; it was rebuilt shortly afterwards.
+The hammer mill ceased operations in 1904.
+The hammer mill association, established in 1907, acquired the facility one year later, and it was run as a museum from as early as 1909.
+The water-powered hammer mill is a quarry stone building with a shingle-covered hipped roof and an L-shaped layout.
+It is powered by water from the Sehma river, which is directed into a separate watercourse by a weir some 300 metres upriver of the forge.

 The former Franciscan monastery was built between 1502 and 1512.
-Originally, the construction was made up of a completely enclosed area surrounded by four tall buildings and the monastery walls.
-The main entrance to the monastery church was through the “Beautiful Door” or “Golden Gate”.
-The gardens covered the area from the monastery to the town walls and small cloister gate.
-However, the monastery was deconsecrated in 1539.
-A number of art-historical objects, as well as the monastery’s library, have survived.
-By 1577, the monastery’s church was derelict and the “Beautiful Door” was relocated to St. Anne’s Church.
-Today, the high altar of the monastery church serves as the high altar of the St. Katharinenkirche (St. Catherine’s Church) in Buchholz.
-At the start of the 19th century, much of the monastery was demolished.
-All that survives of the monastery today are a choir wall of the monastery church with six windows, the remains of the enclosure walls, and some cellar constructions.
+The original structure was made up of a completely enclosed area surrounded by four tall buildings and the monastery walls.
+The main entrance to the monastery church was through the “Schöne Tür” (‘Beautiful Door’), formerly known as the “Goldene Pforte” (‘Golden Gate’).
+The gardens stretched from the monastery to the town walls and small cloister gate.
+The monastery was deconsecrated as early as 1539.
+However, a number of historical works of art, and the monastery’s library, have survived.
+By 1577, the monastery church was derelict and the “Beautiful Door” was relocated to St. Anne’s Church.
+Today, the high altar of the monastery church serves as the high altar of St. Catherine’s Church in Buchholz.
+In the early 19th century, much of the monastery was demolished.
+All that survives today are wall of the choir with six windows, the remains of the enclosure walls, and some cellar systems.

-The Annaberg mining storehouse, built on the monastery grounds towards the end of the 18th century, is a solidly built three-storey construction with a developed attic level.
+The Annaberg mining storehouse, built on the site of the former monastery towards the end of the 18th century, is a solid three-storey structure with an attic extension.
 As a mining storehouse, it was primarily used for grain.
 However, other items were also stored here.
 The original vaulting survives in the hallway on the ground floor.
-Despite extensive remodelling, the characteristic solid masonry construction of this former storage building has been retained.
+Despite extensive remodelling, the characteristic solid stone structure of this former storage building has been retained.

-Exposed by the extraction of sand, gravel and basalt, Scheibenberg’s imposing basalt columns, measuring up to 30 metres high, were a reference point in the Neptunist-Plutonist controversy about the formation of the Earth.
-The controversy took place around 1800 between the Freiberg scholar A. G.…
+Exposed by the extraction of sand, gravel and basalt, Scheibenberg’s imposing basalt columns, which stand up to 30 metres tall, were a reference point in the famous Plutonist/Neptunist controversy of 1800.
+The dispute between Freiberg scholar Abraham Gottlob Werner (1749–1817) and Scottish geologist…

 The Aschergraben ditch is one of the prominent, technical masterstrokes from Altenberg’s early mining days.
 The artificial waterway was created between 1452 and 1458, reliably supplying waterwheels and treatment plants with water for more than 500 years.
 The name of the trench presumably came from the asher profession.
 Ashers burned potash in the forests to manufacture suds.
 Once mining ceased, the water from the Aschergraben was no longer needed, though the trench has been preserved as a functional waterway.
 It is supplied with water from the transborder forests in the Totes Kind (Cínovecky hřbet) high moor above Böhmisch-Zinnwald (Cínovec).
 It transported the water 7.4 km, at an incline of 0.3% to 0.6%, from Böhmisch-Zinnwald (Cínovec) to Altenberg.
 Nearby the Römer shaft the ditch flows into the valley of Tiefenbach creek.
 Both waters then delivered the stamping mills and ore washers.